dhowe/RiTaV1/README.md

 --------
 Please!
 We are looking for more coders to help out...
 Just press *Fork* at the top of this github page and get started.

-If you don't feel like coding but still want to contribute, please join the discussion on the issuetracker and ritajs-dev group.
+If you don't feel like coding but still want to contribute, please join the discussion on the issuetracker and rita-dev group.